AndrewC145/Hexagonal-Bookstore-Management-System/README.md

 Maintainability is supported by the Hexagonal Architecture, SOLID principles, and patterns like Decorator and Observer, which enable modular, loosely coupled components and easier feature addition.
 Quality gates and testing reinforce reliability.
 Areas for improvement include managing concurrency complexity (e.g., StampedLock) and the learning curve from multiple integrated design patterns, which can introduce abstraction overhead and make the system harder for new developers to grasp.

+10. Professional Practice:

+In Lab 3, quality gates made sure our code met certain standards before being accepted like no big bugs, good test coverage, and clean code.
+Benchmarking tested how fast parts of the system ran, such as caching or searching.
+These practices are used in real software companies to keep code reliable while still developing quickly.
+To balance speed and quality, we can work fast but always test and review code before merging.
+If I could add something, I’d include automatic style checks and simple performance tests in every build, so we keep improving quality without slowing down development.

+11. Pattern Integration:
+The patterns in Lab 3 all work together to keep the bookstore system flexible and easy to update.
+For example, the Factory creates different Material types, the Decorator adds new features like gift wrapping, and the Observer notifies other parts when prices change.
+These patterns complement each other  one focuses on creation, another on behavior, and another on communication.
+The challenge is making them work together without adding too much complexity.
+That’s where Hexagonal Architecture helps it separates the domain logic from outside parts like storage or UI.
+This keeps patterns organized in their own layers, so we can test, change, or add new patterns later without breaking existing code.

-12. Why was a Trie chosen for prefix search over other data structures?
+13. Why was a Trie chosen for prefix search over other data structures?
 What are the memory vs time complexity trade-offs?
 How would you optimize the Trie implementation for a production system?

 A Trie was chosen because of its ability to store strings as a single character for each node, character by character, and the path from the root to a specific node represents a prefix.
 One of the reasons why a Trie is preferred over another data structure like an ArrayList for example, is the performance for searching an element.
 Searching in a Trie is O(P + R) where P = prefix length and R = number of results, compared to an ArrayList where checking every word that starts with a prefix is O(N * M) where N is the number of words and M is the length of the prefix.
 Although its time complexity is better than something like an ArrayList, an ArrayList has better memory complexity, O(N) where N is the number of elements stored, compared to a Trie where it is O(total characters) + stored object references.
 But generally, a Trie is preferred because you just have to follow the characters by comparing at one character per level instead of comparing to an entire string, which also leads to less comparison towards entire strings.